 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Thurrock Council's score of 26 is lower than 56% of the industry.
+Thurrock Council's score of 26 is higher than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents